Military Funeral Honors

 Eligibility

-- Military members on active duty or in the Selected Reserve (NG or USAR).
+- Military members on active duty or in the selected reserve (National Guard or Reserves).

 - Former military members who served on active duty and departed under conditions other than dishonorable.